Help Center/ Cloud Container Engine/ User Guide/ Storage/ Scalable File Service/ Using an SFS File System Through a Dynamic PV

 PVC Name

-Enter the PVC name, which must be unique in the same namespace.
+Enter the PVC name, which must be unique in a namespace.

 Creation Method